work-and-progress/FEC-UNZWILLING-reviews-section/README.md

 ## REST API for Reviews Section

-Define all the API endpoints that will be used to consume and publish data.
-What is the shape of the data (i.e. list all the properties and types) for each API endpoint and/or message?

 **#REST API**

 | **CRUD** | **Method** | **URL** | **Key Parameter** | **Purpose** |